vs3kulic/yogi/README.md

 - **Django Backend**: Handles routing, authentication, data processing, and template rendering.
 - **Vue.js Frontend**: Provides interactive elements for features like the class explorer and questionnaire.
-- **JSON Data Store**: Stores yoga class information and quiz questions for easy maintenance.

 This hybrid approach leverages Django's robust backend capabilities while enhancing the user experience with Vue.js for interactive components.

 ### Key Characteristics:
 - **Independent Deployment**: Yogi can be deployed and scaled independently of other services.
-- **API-Driven**: REST API endpoints provide data to Vue.js components.
-- **Focused Functionality**: Personalized yoga class recommendations with dynamic content.
+- **Focused Functionality**: Personalised yoga class recommendations with dynamic content.
-- **Progressive Enhancement**: Core functionality works without JavaScript, while Vue.js enhances the experience.

 ---

 ## Features

 - **Class recommendations** based on user input.
-- **Preview class content** before joining.
-- **Interactive class explorer** powered by Vue.js for filtering and browsing classes.
 - **Dark mode support** for comfortable viewing in any lighting condition.
 - **Responsive design** optimized for mobile, tablet, and desktop devices.
 - **Comprehensive testing** with unit tests and end-to-end tests.